acidb/mobiscroll-docs/docs/vue/eventcalendar/crud.md

 :::info
-When updating a recurring event, the update won't affect all the occurences of the event.
+When updating a recurring event from the UI (by dragging for example), the update won't affect all the occurences of the event.
 A single instance is updated from a set of occurences by adding an [exception to the rule](../core-concepts/recurrence#rule-exceptions) and creating another event with the changed properties.

 Adding this exception to the rule is an update to the event, so the [`@event-update`](./api#event-onEventUpdate) and [`@event-updated`](./api#event-onEventUpdated) will be fired as expected.
-There will also be an [`@event-create`](./api#event-onEventCreate) and [`@event-created](./api#event-onEventCreated) event fired for the changed occurence, that is not be part of the recurring set.
+There will also be an [`@event-create`](./api#event-onEventCreate) and [`@event-created](./api#event-onEventCreated) event fired for the changed occurence, that is not be part of the recurring set anymore.
 :::

 ### Event delete